 7. Making use of commercial cleaners

-- Dip the mug in bleach water for a few minutes. and pour one gallon of warm water and one tablespoon of bleach in a large mixing bowl
+- Dip the mug in bleach water for a few minutes. and pour one gallon of warm water and one tablespoon of bleach into a large mixing bowl

-- Soak the mug until the stains disappear, which could be anywhere from an hour to overnight.
+- Soak the mug until the stains disappear, anywhere from an hour to overnight.

 - Make use of a magic eraser sponge.